What is babesiosis?

 Babesiosis is a parasitic infection caused by protozoa of the genus Babesia.
 Various species of Babesia cause disease throughout the world.
 Most reported cases have occurred in the United States, with Babesia microti the main species responsible.

-Babesia are transmitted by the bite of ixodid ticks.
-These ticks are the same vector responsible for the transmission of Lyme disease, and consequently around 20% of patients with babesiosis are co-infected with Lyme disease.
-As well as the tick vector, Babesia require a vertebrate reservoir, most commonly mice or cattle.
+Babesia is transmitted by the bite of ixodid ticks.
+These ticks are the same vector responsible for the transmission of Lyme disease, and consequently, around 20% of patients with babesiosis are co-infected with Lyme disease.
+As well as the tick vector, Babesia requires a vertebrate reservoir, most commonly mice or cattle.
 The ticks are most often found in wooded or grassy areas.
 Tick transmission usually occurs between the months of May to October.

 While most cases of babesiosis are transmitted by ticks, cases of disease associated with blood transfusions have been reported.

 After a bite from an infected tick, Babesia cause lysis (rupture) of the host's red blood cells.
 Clinical features range from nil or mild symptoms to severe disease and death.